 Matriarchies were common among Aboriginal societies in North America.
 Work to restore their status as authentic matriarchies is a valuable source of inspiration to help establish modern matriarchies.
 Barbara Alice Mann, a proud descendant of the Iroquois matriarchy, is one of the leading figures of this movement.
-For example, her work dates the establishment of the Iroquois Confederacy back to 1142.
-This places the Iroquois Confederacy among the oldest democracies still alive, with the cantons of Switzerland and the Government of Iceland21
+For example, her work dates the Iroquois Confederacy establishment back to 1142.
+That places the Iroquois Confederacy among the oldest democracies still alive, with the cantons of Switzerland and the Government of Iceland20 .

 But consider the Iroquois nation a democracy is certainly debatable.
 Without directly contradicting this statement, Barbara Alice Mann believes that the idea of distributing equal political power among the entire population is "a prescription for disaster" 21 .

-For that matter, we propose a new political system more in line with matriarchies : Aviacracy:_voting_with_care,_wisdom_and_awareness Aviacracy.
+For that matter, we propose a new political system more in line with matriarchies: Aviacracy.
 That is, grandmothers’ exclusive right to vote.

 A more realistic definition of matriarchies also allows us to consider several matriarchies that still exist today, such as the Mosuo, the Khasi, and the Minangkabau, in Asia.
 These last two include populations that number in the millions.
 The Mosuo were chosen as a model community by the International Institute for Sustainable Development (IISD) as part of the United Nations’ fiftieth anniversary in 1995.

 Pierre-Marc Jonhson co-chaired the committee responsible for selecting 50 model communities22 .
 In its press release, IISD reports that the matriarchal organization of the Mosuos has allowed them to maintain a fair distribution of wealth and resources for 2000 years 23 .
 IISD also made it clear that the choosing the Mosuos as a model community intended to inspire change elsewhere in the world.

 Contrary to what many members of the scientific community still believe, we must consider these societies as examples from which we can draw great lessons.
 There is indeed much to draw inspiration from, we who are far from qualifying as fair models of wealth and resources’ distribution.